aresta/Supercaps/README.md

 - All components are very cheap, about 10€ all including the supercaps and solar panel.
 - It needs no maintenance.
 Important in locations where the access in not so easy, like the top of a tree or the back of a bengala tiger.

-The main disadavange is that it works well for very low power consumption devices like this.
+The main disadavange is that it works well only for very low power consumption devices like this.
 Otherwise batteries can store more energy with less space and probably cost.